 The par-4 2nd hole is one of the best at Chi Linh Star Golf and Country Club, with a well-guarded elevated green and a long carry over water from the tee.
 If you are enjoying a good round with a low score, do not get carried away as the toughest test is left to last on this course.
 The 18th hole is a monstrous 680 yards and is played uphill, so make sure you have something left in the tank before heading to the clubhouse for a well-deserved drink.

 The greens at Chi Linh Star Golf and Country Club are smooth and fast and the whole course is kept in good condition throughout the year.
 In addition to the water, the rough makes a difficult hazard to avoid and when left to grow long is tough from which to escape.
 Keeping your ball on the fairway is the only chance you have to register a low score.

 Chi Linh Star Golf and Country Club is one of the best golf courses in Hanoi and makes for a great day trip from the city.

-There are two 18-hole golf courses to enjoy at BRG Kings Island Golf Resort, the Lakeside Course and Mountain Course
+There are three 18-hole golf courses to enjoy at BRG Kings Island Golf Resort, the Lakeside Course, Mountain Course & the new Kings Course

 Competing with Chi Linh Star Golf and Country Club for the title of most scenic course in Hanoi is BRG Kings Island Golf Resort.
 Situated on the outskirts of the city, the course takes up an enviable position on the shores of the Dong Mo reservoir and access to the course is by boat, which provides a nice and unique touch.